syl20bnr/spacemacs-elpa-mirror/melpa/org-board-readme.txt

  `org-board-after-archive-functions' (defaulting to nil) holds a list of functions to run after each archival operation.

-User commands
+* User commands

- `org-board-archive' archives the current entry, creating a unique ID and directory via org-attach if necessary.
+ `org-board-archive' archives the current entry, creating a unique ID and directory via `org-attach' if necessary.

- `org-board-archive-dry-run' shows the `wget' invocation that will run for this entry.
+ `org-board-archive-dry-run' shows the `wget' invocation that will run for this entry in the echo area.

- `org-board-new' prompts for a URL to add to the current entry's properties, then archives it immediately.
+ `org-board-new' prompts for a URL to add to the current entry's properties, then archives the entry immediately.

- `org-board-delete-all' deletes all the archives for this entry by deleting the org-attach directory.
+ `org-board-delete-all' deletes all the archives for this entry by deleting the `org-attach' directory.

- `org-board-open' Opens the bookmark at point in a browser.
+ `org-board-open' opens the bookmark at point in a browser.
-   Default to the built-in browser, and with prefix, the OS browser.
+   Default to the built-in browser, `eww', and with prefix, the native operating system browser.

  `org-board-diff' uses `zdiff' (if available) or `ediff' to recursively diff two archives of the same entry.